EricWay1024/Homological-Algebra-Notes/main.typ

   See @li[Theorem 6.8.6].
 ]

-== Tensor products
+== Tensor Products

+#TODO hom-tensor adjoint

 The functor $- tp_R M$ is left adjoint so it commutes with colimits.
+In particular, it sends cokernels to cokernels and is right exact.
+It also preserves direct sums.

  If we want to calcualte $N tp_R M$.
 Then we pick the relations and generators of $N$:
 $ R^(ds J) -> R^(ds I) -> N -> 0 $
 Then we have
 $ R^(ds J) tp_R M -> R^(ds I) tp_R M  -> N tp_R M  -> 0 $